SK needs renewable energy not nuclear waste.

 Please know that my husband and I are with you all.
 This would be devastating to central North Dakota as well as Southern Saskatchewan.

-• Darcy Robilliard
+• Darcy r Robilliard

 • Dwight Courteau